What is your assessment of the MDGs?

-Significant strides have been made in many countries, since there has been a marked decline in under-five mortality rates, while school enrolments have increased, with a reduction in disparity between boys and girls in primary school.
-In two decades, countries among the poorest in the world, Niger and Burkina Faso, have seen the primary enrolment rate increase from 20% to 60%.
+Significant strides have been made in many countries, since there has been a marked decline in under-five mortality rates, while school enrollments have increased, with a reduction in disparity between boys and girls in primary school.
+In two decades, countries among the poorest in the world, Niger and Burkina Faso, have seen the primary enrollment rate increase from 20% to 60%.

 However, progress has been much slower and less visible in terms of protecting vulnerable and marginalized children – an objective that is not explicitly set out in the MDGs.
 Violence, sexual abuse, early marriages, traffic and exploitation through begging are all issues that need to be dealt with in a very specific context.
 Indeed, Africa is moving into unknown territory with the combination of its strong population growth, galloping urbanization and environmental degradation.
 No other society in the world has ever had to meet all these challenges head on.

-What were the main barriers to achieving the MDGs related to health and education ?
+What were the main barriers to achieving the MDGs related to health and education of children?

-The large number of priorities to be addressed by public authorities, which find themselves under increasing pressure, faced with more and more demanding populations and acute budget constraints.
+The main barrier is the number of priorities to be addressed by public authorities, which find themselves under increasing pressure, faced with more and more demanding populations and acute budget constraints.
 Defining priorities and finding the means to achieve success in a given sector continues to be a difficult task.

-Furthermore, the progress made towards the MDGs must not mask structural problems, such as the poor quality and inappropriate side of education systems.
-The sharp increase in access to education has often overloaded systems, resulting in a decline in quality and a low level of educational achievement.
+Furthermore, the progress made towards the MDGs must not mask structural problems such as the poor quality and inappropriate side of education systems.
+The sharp increase in access to education of children has often overloaded systems, resulting in a decline in quality and a low level of educational achievement.
 We will have to reconsider models and content for curricula in order to take better account of the actual needs of society.
-This especially holds true as in the modern world, education must not be confused with conventional schooling, as education goes well beyond school walls.
+This especially holds true as in the modern world, education must not be confused with conventional schooling, as education of children goes well beyond school walls.

 For health, the capacity of services is also under severe strain.
-African countries face a twofold challenge: fight against poverty-related diseases – maternal and child mortality, communicable diseases, malnutrition – but also against chronic diseases – heart disease, diabetes, cancer – which are rapidly increasing and require sophisticated treatments.
-Another barrier in recent years has been the impacts of epidemics, particularly the Ebola virus, and conflicts which have sometimes wiped out the progress achieved over several years.
+African countries face a twofold challenge: fight against poverty-related diseases – maternal and child mortality, communicable diseases, malnutrition – but also against chronic diseases – heart conditions, diabetes, cancer – which are rapidly increasing and require sophisticated treatments.
+Another barrier in recent years has been the impacts of epidemics, particularly the ones of the Ebola virus, and conflicts which have sometimes wiped out the progress achieved over several years.